 The diversity of animal personalities are immeasurable to me.
 However, they share one thing in common - animals are excellent therapists.
 It was this observation that inspired me to come up with a story about such an unusual relationship.
-Thus, the character of Dr. Howl was created, the soul of a veterinarian from the 1940s inhabited in a dog's body.
-I want him to go through redemption of his unethical acts that he has done in his past life, and Ber is there to help him out.
-Little does she now, she's also in line for rescue that only he can bring to her.
+Thus, the character of Dr. Howl was created, the soul of a veterinarian from the 1940s inhabiting in a dog's body.
+I want him to go through redemption for the unethical acts that he has committed in his past life, and Ber is there to help him out.
+Little does she know, she's also in line for rescue that only he can bring to her.
 The motive of helping each other despite our differences is important to the story.
-I chose a 2D animation technique to allow the story for flexibility of the characters.
-It is important for me that the narrative that both Dr. Howl and other animals or humans are made of the same material.
+I chose a 2D animation technique to allow for flexibility in the story of the characters.
+It is important for me that the narrative explores how both Dr. Howl and other animals or humans are made of the same material.
 The combination of photographic collages and drawings in the artwork aims to create a mysterious, slightly dark atmosphere.